Many companies who don’t have integrated ERP Software use their website as a ‘shopping window’ to display their products resulting in multiple issues.

 - In order to resolve this issue, the Management Team lowered their prices for certain items to match their competitors’ prices.

-- The contactors, not having to stop at multiple locations to pick up their orders, bought additional items they didn’t buy before from the Distributor resulting in increased sales.
+- The contractors, not having to stop at multiple locations to pick up their orders, bought additional items they didn’t buy before from the Distributor resulting in increased sales.

 About SMC & Dani Kaplan: